 Is Kidzania Worth the Cost?

 We certainly think it is!
 It costs approximately $40 USD for a child admission, giver or take depending on location.
 Adults pay around $15.
 But it’s so worth it!
-This is an immersive, interactive experience unlike any other.
-I can guarantee your kids will love it!
-We are already planning on visiting Kuala Lumpur and Singapore’s Kidzania in April, followed by the new NJ one in the fall.
+This is an immersive, interactive experience unlike any other and nothing like the typical US children’s museums.
+We are excited for the new locations to open soon!

 Have you taken your kids to Kidzania?
 What did you think of it?